kclegg/user-authentication-demo/README.md

 The ability to reset an account password is a very common feature offered by many modern-day software applications.
-This can also be an area where security vulnerabilities exist with damaging consequences for a large system that has a high volume of active users.
-Taking the information from our intial attack, we can then perform ....
+This can also be an area where security vulnerabilities exist with damaging consequences for a large system, particularly those that have a high volume of active users.
+Now looking at the "forgot my password" option, we are now able to exploit this feature.
+Taking the information from our intial attack, we can perform another attack by manipualting the POST request that this form submits.

-the first key piece of information (username/email) we are then, able to utilize this information in the "forgot my password" feature.
-All that is